For over a decade, restoration of this key ecological area in Pittsburgh has been taking place.

 The Four Mile Run Watershed encompasses the neighborhoods of Greenfield, Squirrel Hill, Oakland, and Hazelwood.
 The Panther Hollow Watershed is nested within the Four Mile Run Watershed.

 Four Mile Run Watershed has changed drastically over the last century.
 Land once used for agriculture became neighborhoods and economic centers, while streams that fed Schenley Park were diverted underground.
 Over time, these changes caused more stormwater to enter our city's overburdened sewer system.
 This long-term restoration project aims to not only alleviate this stormwater issue, but to improve the health and aesthetics of Schenley Park.

 For over a decade, the Parks Conservancy, along with the Allegheny County Sanitary Authority (ALCOSAN), PWSA, and the City of Pittsburgh, have been nursing this ailing watershed back to health.
 A holistic, top-to-bottom plan includes projects such as large-scale tree plantings, erosion control, and the installation of green infrastructure.

 For more information about this project, visit the City’s webpage here.

 Recent project updates

-- PWSA releases City-Wide Green First Plan, a framework using green infrastructure in areas such as Four Mile Run Watershed to address stormwater issues.
-Read the plan here.
+- PWSA released City-Wide Green First Plan, a framework to address stormwater issues by using green infrastructure in areas such as Four Mile Run Watershed.

 - The second in a series of community meetings on a concept plan for Four Mile Run was held.
 See what was presented at that meeting here.